greggman/vertexshaderart/DEPLOY.md

 Steps 8 through 12, everywhere it says `www.` change it to `staging.`.
 Everwhere something ends with `-live` use `-staging` instead.

 That's pretty much it.
 It should work the same.
+One more note, if you want to test any of the login serivces they'll need their own codes, separate from the live site's codes.
+See below.

 #### Configuring login services